Hernias and Hydrocele in Children: What You Should Know

 Treatment for hernia and hydrocele may involve surgery, however speaking with one of our urologists will more accurately describe your treatment plan which may include:

 - Hydroceles – Require surgical repair if they cause symptoms, such as growing large or changing size significantly during the day.

 - Hernias – Do not go away on their own and may cause problems with digestion leading to emergency surgery if left untreated.
 We usually recommend surgery to repair the muscle ring that did not close properly.
 In infants and children, a small incision is made in the groin through which we suture or sew the channel shut and repair the muscle ring.
 This procedure can be done in an outpatient setting.
 In teenagers, laparoscopic surgery may be considered.

 A hernia or hydrocele diagnosis in your child may be frightening, but we are here to help you every step of the way to make this process more manageable.
 It is important that your doctor work with you to accurately diagnose your symptoms and tailor a unique treatment plan to fit your specific needs.
 We at Western Michigan Urological Associates want to work with you to find the best option for you and your family.
-You can use our CONTACT FORM or call us at (616) 392-1816 to request an appointment with one of our doctors.
+Ask Your Primary Care Provider for a Referral.